wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-extensions-customscript.md

       Get-AzureVM -Name $name -ServiceName $servicename | Set-AzureVMCustomScriptExtension -StorageAccountName $storageaccount -StorageAccountKey $storagekey -ContainerName $container -FileUri $fileUrl1, $fileUrl2 -Run 'file.ps1' | Update-AzureVM

-

-### Add Custom Script extension from the Azure Management Portal
+### Add Custom Script extension from the Azure portal

-Browse to the VM in the <a href="https://manage.windowsazure.cn/ " target="_blank">Azure Management Portal </a> and add the extension by specifying the script file to run.
+Browse to the VM in the <a href="https://portal.azure.cn/ " target="_blank">Azure portal </a> and add the extension by specifying the script file to run.

   ![][5]

-
 ### Uninstalling Custom Script extension

 Custom Script Extension can be uninstalled from the VM using the following command.

       get-azureVM -ServiceName KPTRDemo -Name KPTRDemo | Set-AzureVMCustomScriptExtension -Uninstall | Update-AzureVM

-
 ### Using Custom Script extension with templates

-To learn about using Custom Script extension with Azure Resource Manager templates, see the documentation [here](/documentation/articles/virtual-machines-extensions-customscript%20-with%20template).
+To learn about using Custom Script extension with Azure Resource Manager templates, see the documentation [here](/documentation/articles/virtual-machines-windows-classic-extensions-customscript%20-with%20template/).

-
 <!--Image references-->
 [5]: ./media/virtual-machines-extensions-customscript/addcse.png